two students walking outside a building on campus

 CH 386 Inorganic Chemistry (3)

 Modern theories in inorganic chemistry, including atomic structure, molecular structure and bonding, symmetry and point groups, acid/base definitions, and oxidation/reduction concepts.
-These topics are applied to main groups, coordination compounds, and organometalic compounds and their respective reactions.
+These topics are applied to main groups, coordination compounds, and organometallic compounds and their respective reactions.
 Prerequisite: CH 340 with a grade of C or better.

 CH 390 Undergraduate Chemical Research (1-5)